Journal of Advanced Nursing

 Keywords: A maximum of 10, including nurses/midwives/nursing.

-Main Text: To include the headings below, and references, tables and figures.
+Main Text: To include the headings below and references.

 The main text of your protocol paper should include the following headings: